EOSC-synergy/o3skim/docs/dev_guide/tests.rst

 customization.

-To simplify code usage and testing, the white tests should be located on the same file than the function / class are supposed to test.

-To run only White tests simply call tox followed by the module files you would like to test.
-You can also use the wildcard '*' to selected and test all python modules:
+To simplify code usage and testing, the white tests should be located inside the package folder.
+To run only White tests simply call tox followed by the package name:

 .. code-block:: bash

-    $ tox o3skim/*.py
+    $ tox o3skim
     ...
     py36: commands succeeded
     ...